Do you want to cook Peter Sagan’s favourite recipe? Well, now you can! There’s a lot of inspiration when it […]

 It has been a month of intense and tough races in Italy and Flanders, with ups and downs, with brilliant moments and not so good moments.
 Things don't always turn out the way you had planned or the way you would have liked but that's sports.
 Professional cycling, at its highest level, offers so many emotions.
 I cherish the victories and I learn from the setbacks.
 I am now enjoying a few days of rest, relaxing in one of the most enjoyable ways!
 Cooking my 10 | 10 recipes with @boracookingsystems.
 Today, the menu consists of venison fillet with kohlrabi and sea buckthorn.
 Bon appétit!
 Check the video on my Facebook page.

-You might have heard about Peter’s gummy bear eating habits when cycling, but when it comes to cooing, he is all about fine cuisine.
+You might have heard about Peter’s gummy bear eating habits when cycling, but when it comes to cooking, he is all about fine cuisine.
 In his YouTube series he teaches us how to cook a golden trout, steam a sea bass, grill venison filets, or make quinoa sushi.
 You should check out his skills in the kitchen, he is entertaining in front of a camera, as usual.

 Recipe: Goat-Curd Schmarrn with Cranberries and Ginger